 The Immigration counter is your first stop after you disembark the plane/ship.
-Here you will present your passport (or birth certificate) and Tourist Visa, which will be given to you on the plane.
+Here you will present your passport and a tourist visa, which will be given to you on the plane.
 You should fill it out completely before getting off the plane.
 Your tourist visa and passport will be stamped to make your arrival official.
 Keep your passport and tourist visa with you at all times while in Mexico (if possible make copies in case you lose your originals).
-Next proceed to the baggage claim area for your luggage.
+Next, proceed to the baggage claim area for your luggage.

 CUSTOMS AND DECLARATIONS